 You can register at www.strokeaudit.org (which is also the webtool for entering patient records).
 The dataset for community is also available to download here.
 The parts of the dataset relevant to community services are short in length and easy to complete via direct entry on to the webtool.

 SSNAP is one of the audits in the National Clinical Audit and Patient Outcomes Programme (NCAPOP) and is included in the Quality Accounts.
 The core dataset for SSNAP is mandated for relevant providers: http://www.england.nhs.uk/wp-content/uploads/2013/03/contract-service.pdf

-If you have any questions or queries about SSNAP, the SSNAP helpdesk at the Royal College of Physicians will be happy to help.
+If you have any questions or queries about SSNAP, the SSNAP helpdesk at Kings College London will be happy to help.